AI coding agents have outgrown the chat box.

 }

-There is room to make the parser more complete over time.
-But the product lesson is already clear:
+The parser can get more complete later.
+The product lesson is already clear:

 Agent output becomes more trustworthy when code review is part of the primary screen.